 Topics for theses.
 Please click on them for details

 1. [BSc, MSc] Do microbes affect the evolution of genitalia?

 2. [BSc, MSc] Strategic sperm allocation in beetles – from summer 2021

 3. [BSc, MSc] Genitalia morphology in beetles – from summer 2021

 5. [BSc, MSc] Lipids and sperm function

-6. [BSc, MSc] Sexual selection and population density – from summer 2021
+6. [BSc, MSc] Sexual selection and population density – topic not available

 7. [BSc, MSc] Confocal microscopy of FAD fluorescence